20 Ways to Cool Down During the Hot, Humid Tampa Summer Season (besides the beach!)

 This is a gorgeous under visited museum which features a collection of permanent and rotating photography exhibits.
 Works featured include both local and international artists.
 The modern architecture of the building is just as appealing as the diverse collection of photographs.
 As is the case with the Tampa Museum of Art, this one is also located on the Riverwalk.
 This is a must-see while visiting downtown Tampa.
 While small, you can easily kill an hour or 2 just browsing around.

 18. Check out the independent coffee scene

 While driving around, you will see your fair share of Starbucks around the Tampa metro.
 However, there are also great local coffee shops if you know where to look.
 One of the best-of-the-best is Indian Shores Coffee Company.
 This local gem is conveniently located across the street from Indian Rocks Beach, the best in all of Pinellas County.
 Regardless of whether or not you will be hitting the beach, they serve awesome coffee plus tasty homemade pastries.
-And best of all, you can relax without the sun (or bugs) on your face on the screened patio.
+And best of all, you can relax minus the harsh sun (or annoying bugs) on your face via the screened patio.

 19. Shop til you drop at International Mall

 Tampa’s most impressive mall is the International Mall which is loaded with over 100 retail favorites, with a nice mix of mid and high end shops.
 Also on-site are several popular chain eateries including Bar Louie, The Cheesecake Factory, and Brio Italian.
-The space here is really large, thus making the International Mall great for a half day heat escape.
+The space here is really large, thus making the International Mall a perfect option for a half day heat escape.

 20. Enjoy sports, games, & comfort food at Gametime